 The scholarship program began in 2007 when Williere Guerrier, a young man who had proven himself to be a hardworking individual, expressed an interest in attending plumbing school.
-The two-year program cost $20 per month, well beyond beyond his financial means.
+The two-year program cost $20 per month, well beyond his financial means.
 This schooling seemed like it would provide an opportunity for him to support himself and his family, so we agreed to sponsor him.
 In 2008, he passed the exam, graduated the program and now holds a Plumbing Certificate.
-His work as a plumber enabled him to purchase a plot of land and begin construction on a house.
+His work as a plumber enabled him to purchase a plot of land and build a house.

 During our visits to Haiti a young girl named Nadege Pierre was often there to clean and help cook meals for us.
 As we got to know her better, she told us she dreamed of becoming a nurse.
 Christian informed us that the four year program cost over $4,000.
 With the help of a friend, James Talley, we agreed to support her financially.
 In 2012, Nadege graduated second in a class of 159 students.
 She made such a good impression on the faculty that she was offered a job and worked at the school part-time while she waited to hear about a full-time position at a hospital.

-Juniace (Junior) Almezy is a mechanically inclined fellow who, like most Haitians, was finding it nearly impossible to find work.
+Juniace (Junior) is a mechanically inclined fellow who, like many Haitians, was finding it nearly impossible to find work.
 He talked to Pastor Christian about going to trade school for small appliance repair.
 We debated if it was practical to put money toward this goal since most of Haiti is without electricity.
 Why would his services be needed?
-However, on one trip to Haiti we noticed that electrical poles were finally being installed from Cap-Haitien to Ouanaminthe, so we decided to support Junior’s schooling.
+However, on one trip to Haiti, we noticed that electrical poles were finally being installed from Cap-Haitien to Ouanaminthe, so we decided to support Junior’s schooling.

 Junior completed his training program and works as an appliance repair man.
 He is now paying for additional technical training.
 He also functions as “house-father” in Pastor Christian’s home for 8 orphans and former street-kids in Port-au-Prince.